 Click to view a sample response:

 Caution: POST and PUT operations performed make actual modifications in your data, such as adding or editing backlog items or releases.
 You, and other users, can view these changes in Agile Manager.

 For this reason, we’ve removed the Submit button for certain operations, such as Delete, to prevent you from making irreversible changes via the API Interactive Help.

-For more details about integrating with Micro Focus PPM, see the Project and Portfolio Management documentation.
+For more details about integrating with PPM, see the Project and Portfolio Management Help Center.